 Real-world Healthcare Marketing Strategy Insights

-Her role at Great Plains Health is as active as ever, and she feels that’s a good thing when it comes to teaching.
+Her role at Vanderbilt is as active as ever, and she feels that’s a good thing when it comes to teaching.
 Libsack says, “There’s a unique opportunity at Creighton to learn from people who are still working in the field.
 They bring current, relevant experiences to the table.”
 She understands that many students in the Executive MBA in Healthcare Management and Executive Healthcare Fellowship programs are seeking information they can apply in their jobs immediately.
 She says, “Oftentimes, I'll work with my students on things we're dealing with that week at my full-time job,” so coursework is always of-the-moment and pertinent to issues many in the industry are facing.
 She loves that her students can take what they’re learning and put it to use right away.

 Marketing Healthcare as a Business